PanosFirmpas/Functional_Amphioxus/core_analyses.md

 # 3. Peak calling
-Please see 00.3_peak_calling_idr.sh for a detailed script of peak calling and idr.
+Please see peak_calling_idr.sh in this repository for a detailed script of peak calling and idr.
 *Briefly*, we used [macs2](https://github.com/taoliu/MACS) for low-thresholded peak-calling
 ```sh
 >> macs2 callpeak --nomodel --keep-dup 1 --llocal 10000 --extsize 74 --shift -37  -p 0.07 -g ${gsize} \